 Children who are identified as having Special Educational Needs are given an Individual learning Plan (ILP).
 This will contain specific targets and attainments for that individual child.
 All targets are SMART (Specific, Measurable, Achievable, Relevant and Time-bound) and reviewed regularly.

-Each ILP follows the Assess, Plan, Do, review cycle.
+Each ILP follows the graduated approach of Assess, Plan, Do, review cycle.

 ILP Checklist